 But that’s not the complete truth.

-She is looking for two exceptional candidates for a marketing position but she faces over 2,000 resumes (well, to be fair, let’s just say 100 resumes, assuming it’s not a large company).
-As if that’s not enough, she has to take a peek at the cover letters for the shortlists.
+She is looking for two exceptional candidates for a marketing position, but she faces over 2,000 resumes (well, to be fair, let’s say 100 resumes, assuming it’s not a large company).
+As if that’s not enough, she has to peek at the shortlists’ cover letters.

 How much time do you think she has to consider each of the resumes before clicking the “next” button or throwing it into the waste bin?